Yingnan-Liu/TodoList-React/README.md

 # TodoList-ReactProject1
-using React to develop a TodoList web application
+Using React Class Component to develop a TodoList web application